 272. COMMITTEE STAFF.

-(a) The chairperson of each committee shall appoint and shall present for the approval by resolution of the committee at the first committee meeting of the Council period the names and titles of each committee staff person.
+(a) The chairperson of each committee shall appoint and shall present for the approval by resolution of the committee at the first committee meeting of the Council Period the names and titles of each committee staff person.
 Subsequent appointments shall be presented for approval of committee members at the meeting of the committee following the appointment.
 Staff appointments shall be filed with the Secretary.

 (b) The chairperson shall determine the remuneration for the staff of the committee, subject to appropriations and positions allocated by the Council.

 (c) The chairperson of each committee may remove staff and shall notify the members of the committee of such action within 3 business days.

+(d) In the case of a vacancy in the Office of a Councilmember who chairs a committee, the committee staff may be transferred to the supervision of the Chairman.

 273. COUNCILMEMBERS’ PERSONAL STAFF.

-Each Councilmember may assign, remove, and determine the remuneration for his or her personal staff, subject to appropriations and positions allocated by the Council.
+(a) Each Councilmember may assign, remove, and determine the remuneration for the Councilmember’s personal staff, subject to appropriations and positions allocated by the Council.

+(b) In the case of a vacancy in the Office of a Councilmember, the employees of the Councilmember’s personal office may be transferred to the supervision of the Chairman.

 274. SEPARATION PAY AND BUDGET ACCOUNTING.

-(a) Notwithstanding Rules 271, 272, and 273, when an employee is separated for non-disciplinary reasons, a Councilmember may not authorize severance pay in excess of one week of the employee’s basic pay for each year of service in the District government, unless the Council otherwise authorizes by resolution a larger amount of severance pay; provided, that in no event shall the amount exceed that authorized by law.
+(a) Notwithstanding Rules 271, 272, and 273, when an employee is separated for non-disciplinary reasons, a Councilmember may authorize severance pay as provided by law.

 (b) If it is known that a Councilmember will be in office for a time period that is less than the remaining fiscal year, the Councilmember’s budget shall be adjusted to account for the time to be served, unless the Council otherwise authorizes, by resolution, a different amount.